-Hydrocodone is classified as an opioid, a classification which also includes morphine, codeine, fentanyl, and oxycodone.
-It is used to control pain, and is typically found in combination with other drugs such as acetaminophen, aspirin, or ibuprofen to help prevent addiction to the drug.
-Like all drugs, hydrocodone often carries side effects.
+Hydrocodone is classified as an opioid, a group of drugs which also includes morphine, codeine, fentanyl, and oxycodone.
+It is used to control pain and is typically found in combination with other drugs like acetaminophen, aspirin, or ibuprofen.

 - Nausea and/or vomiting

 Opioid drugs like hydrocodone work by changing the way the body perceives pain.
 Because these drugs work in the central nervous system, making changes in the signals the brain sends and receives, regular use of the drugs can also lead to problems with memory.1